1. Data privacy statement

 The provisions of this data privacy statement and of the Swiss Data Protection Act are applicable to the transmission of personal data within ON Foundation, although ON Foundation is not obliged to obtain consent for such transmission.

-cookies by modifying your browser settings.
-However, this might limit functionality and your benefit of the site.
+However, this might limit functionality and your benefit from the site.

 The data privacy statement of ON Foundation is based on the definitions used by European legislators and regulators in the General Data Protection Regulation (GDPR).
 Our data privacy statement is intended to be easily read and understood by the public and also by our partners.
 In order to guarantee this, we would like first of all to explain the terms used.

 The terms used in this data privacy statement include the following: